indiqusdocs/stpi/docs/Compute/LinuxInstances/ReconfiguringLinuxInstances.md

 ---
 # Reconfiguring Linux Instances

-From [Operating Linux Instances](AboutLinuxInstances.md), navigate into a Linux Instance and access the **Reconfigure** tab to see available reconfiguration options.
+To access the **Reconfigure** tab and to view available reconfiguration options, navigate to a Linux Instance from [Operating Linux Instances](AboutLinuxInstances.md).

 A Linux Instance on Ananta can be reconfigured in the following ways: